biospi/seaMass/README.md

 Note, if you are not doing this from the HPC submit node, instead of *run(sigma)* you can copy the output folder *Tutorial_SLURM.seaMass* to your HPC submit node and execute *Tutorial_SLURM.seaMass/submit.sh* from the command prompt.

-### Tutorial 2 - fractionated iTraq/TMT experiment
+### Tutorial 3 - more advanced analysis

-In this tutorial we will analyse a fractionated ProteinPilot iTraq study conducted over two multiplexed runs
+In this tutorial we will analyse a fractionated ProteinPilot iTraq study conducted over three multiplexed runs, removing one of these runs.

 ```
 # Import tutorial iTraq dataset.